Skip to content

 1. Introduction

-1.2 For the purpose of this procedure, and in line with the revised UK Quality Code for Higher Education (the Quality Code), an academic appeal is defined as: ‘a request for a review of a decision of an academic body around a mark, outcome or decision.
+1.1 For the purpose of this procedure, and in line with the revised UK Quality Code for Higher Education, an academic appeal is defined as: ‘a request for a review of a decision of an academic body around a mark, outcome or decision.
 Students may appeal an outcome on the basis of evidence or procedure, but not on the basis of disagreement with academic judgement.’

-1.3 An academic appeal relates to the mark or grade a student is given for an assessment, or a decision about their progression or award, which is confirmed by a Board of Examiners / Award and Progression Panel.
+1.2 An academic appeal relates to the mark or grade a student is given for an assessment, or a decision about their progression or award, which is confirmed by a Board of Examiners/Award and Progression Panel.
+Appeals against provisional grades cannot be accepted.
+All grades are provisional until they are approved by a Board of Examiners/Award and Progression Panel.

-1.4 A student shall have the right to appeal once against a single decision of a Board of Examiners / Award and Progression Panel.
+1.3 A student shall have the right to appeal once against a single decision of a Board of Examiners/Award and Progression Panel, subject to satisfying the grounds noted in section 4 of this procedure.

 2. Principles

 2.1.
-The procedure is based on the principles of fairness and transparency and is in keeping with the Quality Code, and the Office of the Independent Adjudicator for Higher Education’s Good Practice Framework for Handling Complaints and Academic Appeals.
+The procedure is based on the principles of fairness and transparency and is in keeping with the Office of the Independent Adjudicator (OIA) for Higher Education’s Good Practice Framework for Handling Complaints and Academic Appeals.

 3. Confidentiality